jaspector

 The city requires permits for residential and commercial construction, decks, accessory buildings, driveways, grading, signs, pools, demolition, and related work.
 FAQ pages also state certain fences, decks under 200 square feet, and small detached accessory structures may be exempt.

-Typical processing time is Zoning interpretation requests are typically answered within 10 business days; no universal permit issuance timeline published.
+Building permit processing times in Ashland City, TN typically run Zoning interpretation requests are typically answered within 10 business days; no universal permit issuance timeline published.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Ashland City, TN.
 The following work is generally exempt: Fence work under 7 feet is not required to be permitted by the city, subject to placement and height limits; Decks that do not exceed 200 square feet, do not serve the exit door, and are not over 30 inches off the ground and not attached to the dwelling are not required to be permitted; One-story detached accessory structures not exceeding 200 square feet are exempt under the city FAQ guidance; Other exemptions are referenced in the citys 2018 IRC permit exemption document and are not fully reproduced on the public page.
+When in doubt, confirm with the local building department before starting work.